Published on January 19, 2023 in Finances

 To help prevent tax-filing issues like those Stephannie faced, United Way offers free resources, including MyFreeTaxes.com, which makes it easy to file with virtual guidance or to file on your own and get help when you need it.

-This year, instead of filing on her own, Stephannie visited Accounting Aid Society for free tax preparation on the advice of a friend who heard about last year’s tax filing fiasco.
+This time, instead of filing on her own, Stephannie visited Accounting Aid Society for free tax preparation on the advice of a friend who heard about last year’s tax filing fiasco.

 “I was a little nervous, but it was a simple process,” she said.
 “They got me in and out.”